epic-open-source/seismometer/docs/user_guide/index.rst

       usage_config: "usage_config.yml"
       # Name of the template to use during generation
       template: "binary"
-      # Directory to write info from and for the notebook run
+      # Directory to write info during the notebook run
       info_dir: "outputs"
       # These two definitions define all the columns available
       event_definition: "dictionary.yml"